-Not all white bumps are acne.
+Not all white bumps under your eyes—and sometimes on your eyelids—are acne.

 If you’ve ever developed a milium cyst, you quickly realize these small, pesky bumps are infinitely more difficult to remove than whiteheads or other acne bumps.
 Many patients try to squeeze them out but ultimately fail (and instead make matters worse from the trauma of picking).